Benefits to Humanity

 In Makiguchi’s system of values (Beauty, Goodness, and Benefit) - the concept of Goodness is based on subduing evil through preventing harm and imparting joy.
 This is enhanced by the enshrinement of the value of Benefit (for self & others) - excluding thus any contradiction between the benefit gained for oneself and that of others because the others can mutually experience a benefit.

 The concept of “Mutual Benefit” as a value - reveals the message, that ‘we can benefit together’, and it does so, by referring to the principle of interconnectedness.
 The principle of Interconnectedness, however, is impartial, and this means that creating loss (instead of benefit) - is also mutual.
 No one wins and both suffer.
-Whenever the mind arrives to this truth of interconnectedness, it can surmount inner powers of thinking in terms of mutual benefit rather than mutual destruction.
+Whenever the mind arrives at this truth of interconnectedness, it can surmount inner powers of thinking in terms of mutual benefit rather than mutual destruction.
 This opens the potential for subduing evil through the determination of putting the value of Benefit (own benefit linked to others’) - as a power to pursue.

 “Right” or “Beneficial”?

 Many recorded actions of evil were motivated by what is “right” or “wrong”.
-However, a remarkable shift in one’s attitude can be achieved if the criterion of one’s actions is not on based on right or wrong - but is rather, based on cause and effect, or on the criterion of whether the event or observation is beneficial or destructive (to self & others).
+However, a remarkable shift in one’s attitude can be achieved if the criterion of one’s actions is not based on right or wrong - but is rather, based on cause and effect, or on the criterion of whether the event or observation is beneficial or destructive (to self & others).

 The self-satisfied (ego based justification) of being “right” - is better replaced by whether one is contributing to the wellbeing of self and others - or not.